DTI compares monthly debt obligations to gross monthly income to show how heavy the borrower's recurring debt load is.

 This is one of the highest-value qualification terms on the site because it appears everywhere: preapproval, underwriting, pricing, and loan-program eligibility.
 A borrower can have decent income and still struggle to qualify if too much of that income is already committed elsewhere.

 Borrowers encounter DTI very early, often during prequalification or preapproval.
-Lenders use it to estimate how much mortgage payment the borrower may be able to carry.
+Lenders use it to estimate how much mortgage payment the borrower may be able to carry based on Qualifying Income and the Qualifying Payment.

 Later, DTI remains central during underwriting because the lender is verifying the real income and debt picture rather than relying on rough initial estimates.
 That housing-cost picture may include items such as Homeowners Association Dues when the property carries them.